-NUTC 5320 Evidence Informed Practice and Decision Making
+NUTC 5320 Evidence-Informed Practice and Decision Making 1 Didactic Credit

 This course develops students' information literacy skills by providing instruction on how to critically read, interpret, and apply scientific literature with a specific emphasis on food and nutrition research.
 Students learn about the hierarchy of evidence, research methodologies, ethics, and data analysis.
-Upon completion of this course, students will be able to evaluate research findings and apply findings to inform therapies and decisions and to substantiate claims.
-Prerequisite: Admission into program
+Upon completion of this course, students will be able to evaluate research findings and apply findings to inform therapies and decisions and substantiate claims.